Pash3nlee/HackTheBox/Easy/Academy.md

 # Short retelling
 * Using gobuster and find interesting php pages
 * Checking source code of pages
+* Find hidden string
-* Find "key", that helps to login as admin
+* Login as admin with Burp
 * Check information in admin's pages
 * Checking CVE for app
 * Using RCE to get reverse shell